sidprasad/pick-regex/README.md

 Quick start
 -----------
+**Note**: When you first use PICK, VS Code will show a permission popup asking to allow the extension to use "Language Models" (or "Chat Models").
+You need to grant this permission for the extension to generate regex candidates.

 1. In VS Code, open the PICK Regex Builder view in the Activity Bar (left sidebar).
 2. Enter a short description of the regex you want (e.g., "IPv4 octet, from 0–255").
 3. Classify example strings until PICK converges to a final regex, or the candidates are exhausted.